 Managing ZooKeeper hosts

-ZooKeeper is a coordination tool you can use to distribute queries among ClickHouse® hosts for data replication.
-For successful replication, a Managed Service for ClickHouse® cluster must have three or five ZooKeeper hosts.
+ZooKeeper is a coordination system you can use to distribute queries among ClickHouse® hosts for data replication.
+For successful replication, your Managed Service for ClickHouse® cluster must have three or five ZooKeeper hosts.
 This cluster will be fault-tolerant.

 For more information about ZooKeeper hosts, see ZooKeeper.